kevinakasam/ERCF_Filament_Cutter/Usermods/README.md

 You don't have to be fancy with the Readme, add a little description, BOM, some images and if needed some assembly instructions.
 You can find a template [here](https://github.com/kevinakasam/ERCF_Filament_Cutter/edit/main/Doc/template.md).

-## Submitting a PR
+## Pull requests, WHAT?
-If you have no clue how to submit a Pull Request on GitHub watch [this video](https://www.youtube.com/watch?v=SIk1rbdL4FU) or ask me on Discord ;)
+It's not a problem in case you don't know how all the GitHub stuff works!
+Hit BioKeks up on discord, we will find a solution ;)